 Best for Kids: California Board Company 7’ Surfboard

-The California Board Company 7’ Surfboard is a popular choice for kids, with Amazon reviewers labeling it the perfect starter board for next-generation surfers.
+The California Board Company 7’ Surfboard is a popular choice for kids.
 Its aqua and white stripes appeal to style-conscious youngsters, while the shorter length makes the board lighter and easier to handle than a classic longboard (yet more stable than a standard shortboard).

 The board boasts an EPS core for maximum buoyancy.
 Three laminated wood stringers ensure that it stays in good condition from season to season, while the shape is designed to perform well even after your kids have graduated from beginner status (giving you the best possible value for money).
 Other highlights include the polyethylene slick bottom; the triplefin set-up for optimum speed and control; and the included leash with its padded neoprene ankle strap.